MalTok/Mortalis-App/README.md

 To do:

 <ul>
+  <li>"Request for a change" - option for users which allows to edit necrologies</li>
   <li>Adding payment option</li>
   <li>When payment will be added - add ability to sign up for normal users, free limit of necrologis per month per user - necrologies above limit will be charged (for example for funeral companies)</li>
 </ul>